jbclamor/WD-HANDS-ON-2-CLAMOR/readme.md

 Description of the project in details.

 Guiding Question:

-- What is the project
-- Whats the purpose
-- What are key components
-- What technology used and how it is used
+The project is about creating various designs for different heroes and cards.
+The purpose of this project is to further enhance the skills of us web designers and showcase our creativity.
+Technologies used in this project are HTML and CSS.

 ### Key Components
 <!-- TODO: List of Key Components -->